ncatlab/nlab-content/pages/19484.md

 |   $\phantom{A}$  $\rightrightarrows \;\coloneqq\; \iota_{sup} \circ even$  $\phantom{A}$ | $\phantom{A}$ $\rightsquigarrow \;\coloneqq\; Disc_{sup} \circ \Pi_{sup}$ $\phantom{A}$  | $\phantom{A}$ $ Rh \;\coloneqq\; Disc_{sup} \circ \Pi_{sup} $ $\phantom{A}$  |
 {: style='margin:auto}

-Then these arrange into the following progression, via the [[preorder]] on modalities from Def. \ref{PreorderOnModalities}
+Then these arrange into the following progression, via the [[preorder]] on modalities from Def. \ref{PreorderOnModalities}:

 $$
   \array{